The a controlled budget Million Question: How Fashion Brands Are Rethinking Image Production

 Speed and Scalability: The Operational Reality

 Traditional retouching pipelines involve handoffs: photographer to editor to brand manager to upload.
 Each transition introduces delay and potential miscommunication.
-A typical enterprise fashion shoot produces 500-1,000 images requiring 2-4 weeks of processing before catalog availability.
+A typical enterprise fashion shoot produces 500-catalog-scale volume requiring 2-4 weeks of processing before catalog availability.
 Automated systems collapse this timeline dramatically—images can be processed, approved, and live within hours of photography.
 Shopify merchants report that accelerated image production directly correlates with faster time-to-market, critical in trend-driven categories where products may have only 6-8 weeks of selling window.
 For seasonal collections, this speed advantage can translate into meaningful revenue impact.

 Integration and Workflow Considerations